List of Homeland characters: Dar Adal

+In season 7, Dar is visited in federal prison by Senator Sam Paley, who seeks insight into Saul's sudden trip to Russia.
+Dar correctly infers that Saul and Carrie are running a covert operation there, helping Paley uncover Saul's attempt to exfiltrate Simone Martin, a key witness tied to a Russian conspiracy against the U.S. government.

 Fara Sherazi

-Played by Nazanin Boniadi, Fara Sherazi is a young Iranian-American financial analyst, who assists Saul in linking the Langley bombing to Majid Javadi.
+Played by Nazanin Boniadi, Fara Sherazi is a young Iranian-American financial analyst, who joins the CIA after the Langley bombing and assists Saul in linking the attack to IRGC deputy chief Majid Javadi.
 She lives with her father, who was for a time unaware that she worked for the CIA.
 She has an uncle in Tehran, who assists Carrie when she goes there.

 Fara later joins Carrie in Islamabad alongside Max Piotrowski as part of an underground task force assembled to track down Taliban leader Haissam Haqqani.
 Fara follows Haqqani's nephew, medical student Aayan Ibrahim, and discovers that Haqqani did not die in a drone strike that Carrie previously ordered on his compound.
 Carrie uses this information to seduce Aayan into unwittingly helping the CIA locate Haqqani, though this ultimately leads to Aayan's death at his uncle's hands.
-Haqqani later storms the U.S. embassy in Islamabad alongside a troupe of armed soldiers in search of a package containing highly classified intelligence about the CIA's network in the region.
-He takes Fara as a hostage and threatens to kill her unless CIA Director Andrew Lockhart turn over the package.
+Fara is later taken as a hostage by Haqqani during his raid on the U.S. embassy in Islamabad; Haqqani threatens to kill her unless CIA Director Andrew Lockhart turn over a package of highly classified intel.
 Lockhart complies, but Haqqani nonetheless stabs Fara to death before escaping.
 Max, implied to have had romantic feelings for Fara, is left devastated by her death, and later chastises Carrie for being a harsh and ungrateful mentor to her.